Skip to main content

 Ryder's Law NYC: The Push to End Horse Carriages in Central Park (2026 Update)

 The debate over horse-drawn carriages in Central Park reached a turning point in 2025 when a bill known as Ryder's Law was introduced in the NYC City Council.
 The bill proposed phasing out all horse carriage operations from Central Park.
 While the bill did not pass committee — it was voted down 1-4 in November 2025 — the movement to end horse carriages in New York City continues, with Mayor Mamdani publicly supporting a future ban.
+The debate flared again on May 18, 2026, when a carriage overturned after a collision in Central Park and a driver was hospitalized, prompting the Central Park Conservancy and animal-welfare group NYCLASS to renew their calls for a ban.
 Here is everything tourists need to know about the current situation and their options.

 What Is Ryder's Law?